Jberivera/hippo/README.md

 # Wellcome to Hippo Project

-This project uses the <a href="http://www.createjs.com/" target="_blank">CreateJS</a> Framework to handle HTML5 canvas element.
+This project uses the [CreateJS][1] Framework to handle an HTML5 `<canvas>` element.

-The project has some files in order to run on <a href="https://www.heroku.com/" target="_blank">Heroku</a> as a Node js http server, but Node js is not required by the project (any http server should work), the app is client-side only.
+The project has some files in order to run over the [Heroku][2] platform as a [Nodejs][3]/[iojs][4] http server, nevertheless Nodejs/iojs is not required by the project (any http server should work), since the app is client-side only.

-So you can do whatever you want with this files:
+So, you can do whatever you want with this files:

 + Procfile
 + package.json